 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This forensic mystery, military is a hardcover edition that was published by G.P.
+forensic mystery, military that was published by G.P.
 Putnam's Sons on November 30, 2010 and has 496 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Cruel & Unusual, Red Mist, Bone Bed, Dust, Flesh and Blood, Depraved Heart, The Scarpetta Factor, Trace

 Eighteenth in the Kay Scarpetta forensic mystery series revolving around a highly skilled and highly intelligent forensic pathologist.